What is ganciclovir?

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Ganciclovir may affect the way other medicines or products work, and other medicines or products may affect how ganciclovir works.
 Ask your health care provider if there are interactions between ganciclovir and the other medicines you take.

 Ask your health care provider about possible side effects from ganciclovir.
 Your health care provider will tell you what to do if you have side effects.

-Take ganciclovir according to your health care provider’s instructions.
-Your health care provider will tell you how much ganciclovir to take and when to take it.
+Use ganciclovir according to your health care provider’s instructions.
+Your health care provider will tell you how much ganciclovir to use and when to use it.
 Before you start ganciclovir and each time you get a refill, read any printed information that comes with your medicine.

 How should ganciclovir be stored?